ALAMO WELDING BECOMES

 Louis LeLaurin sold the rights to his patents to Jimmie Thurmond, and the stage was set to mass-produce the unique cylindrical packer body, with its ability to "pack more" into each load.
-Thus, the name Pak-Mor was trademarked as the new name for the product.
+Thus, the name Pak-Mor was trademarked for the new product.
 According to company history, the launch date of the new endeavor was 1947, with manufacturing operations based at Thurmond's Alamo Welding & Boiler Works on N. Flores Street, in San Antonio.
 A new factory was built in 1949 at 1123 SE Military Drive, near Roosevelt Avenue, which would serve as the company home for the next half century.

 At left: Jimmie V. Thurmond, Sr.